pushpullleg/ncaa-financial-predictor/Temporal_Validated/CSCI538_Final_Report.md

 ### A.1 Mukesh Ravichandran

-My primary contribution to this project was leading the data exploration and analysis pipeline, from initial data loading through final predictions.
+My contribution to this project focused on the data exploration and analysis pipeline, from initial data loading through final predictions.
 I focused extensively on understanding the challenges of data leakage in time series machine learning and ensuring our methodology avoided these common pitfalls.

 I implemented the feature engineering notebook (04_Feature_Engineering.ipynb), carefully designing features that only use current and past data.
 This required thinking critically about what information would be available at prediction time versus what would constitute leakage.
 For example, I ensured that growth rates used only historical values and that no target-derived features were included.